+- Compare and contrast:

-- E.g., toss a fair die; A = six lands up - E.g., toss a die that is suspected of not being fair; A = six lands up.
+- 1. Toss a fair die; A = six lands up

+- 2. Toss a die that is suspected of not being fair; A = six lands up.

-Illustration of the Empirical Perspective of Probability: The graph shows the results of a simulation of tossing a die 1200 times, recording after each toss the proportion of times "1" comes up on the (simulated) die.
+Illustration of the Empirical Perspective of Probability: The graph shows the results of a simulation of tossing a fair die 1000 times, recording after each 100 tosses the proportion of times "1" comes up on the (simulated) die.

-- The horizontal axis shows the number of tosses of a fair die. - The vertical axis shows the proportion of those tosses that came up 1. - The trend of the graph is that as the number of tosses increases, the proportion of ones approaches the true probability of 1/6 = 0.16666... - Notice that the zeroing in on the true value is not steady -- in this particular simulation, there is some moving upward from 800 to 1000. - If we increased the number of tosses to 2000, 3000, etc., we would expect the calculated proportions to vary less and less from the true value.
+- The horizontal axis shows the number of tosses of the fair die. - The vertical axis shows the proportion of those tosses that came up 1. - The trend of the graph is that as the number of tosses increases, the proportion of ones approaches the true probability of 1/6 = 0.16666... - Notice that the zeroing in on the true value is not steady -- in this particular simulation, there is some moving upward from 800 to 1000. - If we increased the number of tosses to 2000, 3000, etc., we would expect the calculated proportions to vary less and less from the true value.